HeiningaVE/HeiningaVE.github.io/CV.md

 <details>
-  <summary>Study protocol for a randomized controlled trial to explore the effects of personalized lifestyle advices and tandem skydives on pleasure in anhedonic young adults. </summary>
+  <summary>3.
+Study protocol for a randomized controlled trial to explore the effects of personalized lifestyle advices and tandem skydives on pleasure in anhedonic young adults. </summary>

 Together, we collected rich and unique data, consisting of a cross-sectional survey (N=3000), a diary study (N=138), monthly blood sampling, and saliva sampling.
 To stimulate data reuse, we created codebooks for all our data and made them available on Open Science Framework.